 Head Men's Golf Coach Carter Cheves Previews Home Tournament

-Cheves takes over for former head coach Gorham Bradley, whom he aided through the 2009-10 season, as Bradley assumed a full-time role within the Catamount Club.
-He becomes just the third head coach since 1991, joining the likes of Bradley and WCU Hall of Famer, Johnny Wike.
+Cheves took over for former head coach Gorham Bradley, whom he aided through the 2009-10 season, as Bradley assumed a full-time role within the Catamount Club.
+He became just the third head coach since 1991, joining the likes of Bradley and WCU Hall of Famer, Johnny Wike.

 Cheves came to Cullowhee as an assistant coach prior to the 2009-10 season where he worked side-by-side with Bradley, helping with daily practice plans and coordinating many aspects within the program such as team travel.
 He is a 2008 a graduate of UNC Wilmington where he earned a Bachelor of Science degree in Business Operations in 2008.